mark-ruddy/seeip/README.md

 ```

 ## Testing
-The test involve making actual API calls.
-This means that they can fail if for example you make an IPv6-only call when your host does not support IPv6:
+The tests involve making actual API calls.
+This means that they can fail if you make an IPv6-only call when your host does not support IPv6:

 If you are on a host supporting both IPv4 and IPv6: `cargo test --verbose`
 For a host that only supports IPv4: `cargo test --verbose -- --skip v6`